 Qatar Airways is offering a premium fare sale from US gateways.
 With this sale we’re seeing business class fares starting at $2,450 roundtrip, including all taxes and fees.
 While there are more expensive tickets on “sale” as well, I’d say that’s the price that’s worth getting excited about.

 - Book by September 15, 2019, and travel through August 31, 2020

 - Blackout dates apply for outbound travel on December 11 through December 27, 2019, and May 20 through July 3, 2020; inbound travel blackout dates include December 27, 2019, through January 11, 2020, and July 26 through September 4, 2020

 Given how good Qatar’s business class is, and how long some of these flights are, the $2,450 business class fares are excellent.

 Note that these fares won’t show through online travel agencies, so you’ll have to search directly through Qatar Airways’ website to find these fares.

-The following markets have $2,450 business class fares during this sale:
+The following markets have great roundtrip business class fares with this sale:

 These fares are not only a great way to get to a lot of destinations in comfort, but are also a good way to earn oneworld miles (assuming Qatar Airways stays in oneworld).